CaliosD/CDEmptyDataSet/README.md

 **Step 2:**

+Tell the controller that you want it to handle empty data for you.

+			self.needsEmptyDataHandling = YES;

 Set your own empty title or image as you need, or just leave the default and do nothing.

 	    self.emptyTitle = @"Sorry for the network failure";